My Property

 Registration is for a financial year and is due and payable by 31 July each year.

-Registration forms are available from the Council Office or by clicking here.
+Registration forms are available from the Council Office or available below

 Once the form has been completed it needs to be brought into the Council offices so that relevant details can be confirmed before payment is made.